boostercloud/docs-site/README.md

+**Deprecation Warning:** We're in the process of moving the documentation markdown sources back to the main Booster repository.
+Consider this before contributing to this documentation.

 # Booster Docs

 Welcome to the source code of the Booster documentation.
 If you want to improve the Booster docs, you're in the right place!
 If you just want